lgreco/comp-170-su25-week03/README.md

 ```python
 return f"Hello {name}.
 How are you?"
 ```
 Do you really understand what the f-string is and how it works?
 Can you explain it during an interview?
 Using code that you are not certain about can cause problems.
-It's fine to look up how others solve similar problems -- it's important however that you understand how the solution works and be in position to describe your understading.
+It's fine to look up how others solve similar problems -- it's important however that you understand how the solution works and be in position to describe your understading. **In your reflection** describe how the f-string works by discussing couple of different scenarios they can be used.

 **Iterating over a list without understanding how the `for` statement works.** Or, for that matter, how lists work.
 For-loops and lists are two core topics in programming.
-Everyone will expect you to know how the work and to be able to describe their functionality.
+Everyone will expect you to know how the work and to be able to describe their functionality. **In your reflection** describe the for-statement iterates over a list by using a couple of examples.

 **Repeating arithmetic operations.** When solving the quadratic equation, the quantity $b^2-4ac$ plays a major role.
 If the equation has real solutions, we use the quantity (called the *discriminant)* in three places.
 We don't have to evaluate it everytime, i.e., we do not have to perform the operation `b*b-4*a*c` in three different places.
 That's where using a variable comes handy.
 We can define a variable
 ```python